lundgren87/argodsm/docs/advanced.md

 ```

 The number of pages written back on attempting to add a new page to a full
 write buffer is by default `32`.
-If an application consistently fill up
+If an application consistently fills up
 the write buffer in between synchronization points, increasing this number
 may be beneficial.
 This can be done by setting the environment variable
 `ARGO_WRITE_BUFFER_WRITE_BACK_SIZE` to the desired number of pages.